-Mobile computing devices and smart phones (Android, iPhone, iPad, etc) provide the ability to access information remotely and communicate using various methods.
+Mobile computing devices and smartphones (Android, iPhone, iPad, etc.) provide the ability to access information remotely and to communicate using various methods.
 Designed primarily for convenience, many of these communication methods, as well as the devices themselves, can also be very insecure.
-The following guidelines are applicable to any mobile device that is capable of communicating using wireless technology, including Bluetooth, 802.11/’WiFi’, infra-red and cellular data networks.
+The following guidelines are applicable to any mobile device that is capable of communicating using wireless technology, including Bluetooth, 802.11/’WiFi’ and cellular data networks.

 - Never use a mobile device to store sensitive data and/or documents.
 In addition to being far more insecure than standard computers, mobile devices can be easily lost, misplaced or stolen.
 If sensitive data must be accessed on a mobile device, it should be done so remotely (remote file access or secure web browser).